Agent Advice: Letting go of Christmas card anxiety

 Idea: You could load the article into a nifty printed newsletter template on Canva and post it out, old school!

-2. New Year newsletters really stand out.
+2. Happy New Year cards really stand out.

 As much as I love email newsletters, I also believe that in a world of online marketing, hand-written cards stand out exceptionally well.
 What's important is that you zig when others are zagging.
 If everyone else is sending a Christmas card, send a 'Happy New Year' card instead.
 Your message will stand out a lot more that way.